 The Stamina X has wider footrests than its previous model.
 While sturdy, this particular machine can be quite noisy to use.
 If you want to watch television or listen to a podcast while you work out, the sound of the rowing might disturb you or others.
 While this machine is considered a folding model, you can't store it upright, and it does have a relatively large footprint.

 The Stamina ATS Air Rower is a wind resistance machine with a multi-function performance monitor.
 With large foot pedals, and an angled, upholstered seat for comfort, this machine slides smoothly.
 You can monitor your distance, time, speed, and calories burned on the elegant display.
 And the device folds up and can be wheeled away for easy storage.

 This space-saving rower will give you the full body workout you require for a very moderate price in comparison to similar models.
 The wind-resistant design keeps this machine affordable, which is excellent as an introductory model.

 This machine has been engineered for efficiency, allowing you to adjust the resistance levels to your needs.
 The oversized seat rail accommodates all body types with comfortable padding.
 The textured grips and large footplates make for a high-intensity, low-impact workout.
 Dimensions when fully assembled are 77" long X 18" wide x 22" tall.

-This dual action strength rower has pivoting pedals and adjustable foot straps.
-These straps keep your feet securely in place as you work out.
+This dual action strength rower has pivoting foot pedals and adjustable foot straps.
+These straps keep your feet securely in for a full body work out.
 With an oversized seat rail and an ergonomic handle, this machine will keep you comfortable as you exercise.